vtex-apps/challenge-tp-condition/docs/README.md

 // ...
   "dependencies": {
     // ...
-    "vtex.challenge-sc-condition": "0.x"
+    "vtex.challenge-tp-condition": "0.x"
   }
 ```

-Add the block `challenge.salesChannelCondition` to all pages that you want to protect as a `parent` component.
+Add the block `challenge.tradePolicyCondition` to all pages that you want to protect as a `parent` component.

 Example: